chrisburnell/chrisburnell.com/_posts/articles/2016-03-23-shoot-for-the-moon.md

 date: 2016-03-23 18:22:00

 title: Shoot for the Moon
-lede: Don’t be half-minded when dealing with fractions and pixels.
+lede: Don't be half-minded when dealing with fractions and pixels.
 How can we ensure all browsers interpret fractions in our CSS equally?
 tags:
 - css
 - tutorial